combatopera/Leytonium/README.md

 By default all options are passed to the `tree` command, use `--` to pass (preceding) options to this command.
 Use `-v` to show errors that are normally suppressed.

-### tabsmode
-Vim wrapper.
-If there is at least one arg and every arg is a Python file in the configured workspaces, set noexpandtab.

 ### taskding
 Play a sound when a long-running child of shell terminates.